QualityWithMillan/qualitywithmillan.github.io/_posts/2023-04-01-the-paradigm-of-quality-built-in.md

 Metrics: Testing often focuses on measuring defects found and fixed, while quality engineering focuses on measuring system quality and operational metrics such as uptime, mean time to recover, and customer satisfaction.

-Overall, the key difference between testing and quality engineering in a DevOps culture is that testing focuses on ensuring individual features are functionally correct, while quality engineering focuses on ensuring the entire system is of high quality, reliable, and meets customer needs.
+The difference between testing and quality engineering in a DevOps culture is that testing focuses on ensuring individual features are functionally correct, while quality engineering focuses on ensuring the entire system is of high quality, reliable, and meets customer needs.
 Both are important in a DevOps culture, but quality engineering is becoming increasingly important as organizations look to improve their overall software development processes and outcomes.

 ## How to build-in Quality Engineering in a DevOps Culture